-Beth Johns–Thomas (President) is the Director of Summer Programs at the Cambridge Montessori School in Cambridge MA serving children ages 22 mos-14 yrs old.
+Beth Johns–Thomas (President) is the Director of Summer Programs at Boston College High School in Boston, MA.
 Beth has over 25 years of directing camps in both private and not-for-profit camps.
 She established and directed Camp Ponemah a day camp in Milford NH for 10 years, directed Summer Fenn day camp an independent school camp located in Concord MA and has directed Girl Scouts Camp Farnsworth and Camp Green Eyrie.
 In addition Beth serves on the ACA National Standards Commission, the ACA New England Standards Committee, the ACA-NE Professional & Educational Committee, a New Camp Directors trainer and ACA Visitor.

 Bill Hoch (Vice President) is the Director of Camp Watitah a coed overnight camp in the Berkshires.
 He has served the MCA Board since 1989 and been our Vice President since 1989.
 In addition Bill is the President of the Western Massachusetts Camp Director’s Association.